huggingface/blog/deep-rl-q-part1.md

 The idea with **TD is to update the V(St) at each step.**

 But because we didn't play during an entire episode, we don't have Gt (expected return).
-Instead**, we estimate Gt by adding Rt+1 and the discounted value of the next state.**
+Instead, **we estimate Gt by adding Rt+1 and the discounted value of the next state.**

 We speak about **bootstrap because TD bases its update part on an existing estimate V(St+1) and not a complete sample Gt.**